-- B. Up to 5 fractions of fractionated stereotactic radiotherapy (FSRT) - C. 5-20 fractions of 3DCRT or IMRT - V. Brachytherapy is considered not medically necessary for the treatment of a malignant glioma brain tumor. - VI.
-For craniospinal irradiation (CSI), up to 33 fractions of 3DCRT or IMRT is considered medically necessary in individuals with an ependymoma, adult medulloblastoma, and primitive neuroectodermal tumors (PNET). - VII.
+A SRS - B. Up to 5 fractions of fractionated stereotactic radiotherapy (FSRT) - C. 5-20 fractions of 3DCRT or IMRT - V. Brachytherapy is considered not medically necessary for the treatment of a malignant glioma brain tumor. - VI.
+For craniopspinal irradiation (CSI), up to 33 fractions of 3DCRT or IMRT is considered medically necessary in individuals with an ependymoma, adult medulloblastoma, and primitive neuroectodermal tumors (PNET). - VII.
 Conventional isodose technique or 3DCRT (up to 25 fractions) is considered medically necessary for the treatment of a primary central nervous system lymphoma (PCNSL) for ANY of the following: - A. A young adult with good performance status and good response to chemotherapy - B. Poor response to chemotherapy - C. Without chemotherapy in an individual with a poor performance status or who is severely immunocompromised - D. Presence of ocular disease - E. Recurrent disease - VIII.
-SRS, up to 5 fractions of FSRT, OR up to 30 fractions of IMRT or 3DCRT is considered medically necessary for the treatment of the following benign conditions:

-- A. Arteriovenous (AV) and cavernous malformations (only SRS)
+SRS, up to 5 fractions of FSRT, OR up to 30 fractions of IMRT or 3DCRT is considered medically necessary for the treatment of the following benign conditions: - A. Arteriovenous (AV) and cavernous malformations (only SRS)

 - B. Benign brain tumors including ANY of the following:

 - 1. Acoustic neuroma

 - 2. Craniopharyngioma

 - 3. Glomus tumor

 - 4. Hemangioblastoma

 - 5. Meningioma

 - 6. Pineocytoma

 - 7. Pituitary adenoma

 - 8. Schwannoma

 - C. Please note that a maximum of 5 fractions is authorized for FSRT.
 For an individual being treated with more than 5 fractions, 3DCRT or IMRT should be specified as requested.

 - IX.
 SRS or up to 5 fractions of FSRT is considered medically necessary for ANY of the following neurologic diseases that are refractory to medical treatment and/or invasive neurosurgical treatment:

+- A. Epilepsy

-- A. Parkinson's disease
+- B. Parkinson's disease

-- B. Essential tremor
+- C. Essential tremor

-- C. Familial tremor classifications with major systemic disease
+- D. Familial tremor classifications with major systemic disease

-- D. Trigeminal neuralgia
+- E. Trigeminal neuralgia

 - X. SRS, up to 5 fractions of FSRT, OR up to 30 fractions of IMRT or 3DCRT is considered medically necessary for the treatment of an inoperable primary spinal tumor with compression or intractable pain.

-- XI.
-Proton Beam Therapy- please refer to the Proton Beam Therapy clinical guideline.